 Take it slow.
 The couples who thrive in this lifestyle almost always say the same thing: they went slower than they thought they needed to, and they are glad they did.

 If you want the full story of how my husband and I navigated all of this, including the real moments where stag and cuckold energy collided in unexpected ways, it is in my book.
-Becoming Happy Hotwife launches May 15th.
+Becoming Happy Hotwife is available now.
 Ten years of lived experience, one marriage, and every honest thing I know about how to make this work.